Hypurr-Fun/hfun-ahype/README.md

 # Alpha HYPE Liquid Staking Manager

 AlphaHYPEManager03 is an upgradeable liquid staking vault for Hyperliquid's native HYPE token.
-It mints the wrapped Alpha HYPE token (rendered on-chain as `\u03b1HYPE`) and manages the full lifecycle of deposits, validator delegation, reward compounding, and redemptions through HyperCore precompiles.
+It mints the wrapped Alpha HYPE token (rendered on-chain as `αHYPE`) and manages the full lifecycle of deposits, validator delegation, reward compounding, and redemptions through HyperCore precompiles.

 ## Key Features
 - Queue-based deposits and withdrawals priced against the real-time underlying HYPE backing.